Cumrun Vafa: Research

 Vafa's research is primarily in string theory, and is focused on the nature of quantum gravity and the relation between geometry and quantum field theories.
 He is known in the string theory community for his co-discovery with Strominger that the Bekenstein-Hawking entropy of a black hole can be accounted for by solitonic states of superstring theory, and for expounding the relation between geometry and field theories that arise through string dualities (culminating in the Gopakumar–Vafa conjecture).
 This topic has been known as "geometric engineering of quantum field theories".

 In 1997, he developed F-theory, a 12-dimensional theory that compactifies to 10-D Type IIB superstring theory.

 He is also interested in understanding the underlying meaning of string dualities, as well as trying to apply superstring theory to some unsolved questions of elementary particle physics such as the hierarchy problem and the cosmological constant problem.

 He has made contributions to topological string theories and to the understanding of mirror symmetry.

 He is a trustee of Network of Iranians for Knowledge and Innovation (NIKI).

 Awards and honors

 In 2017, Vafa, alongside Andrew Strominger and Joseph Polchinski, jointly won the Breakthrough Prize in Fundamental Physics for their advancement of string theory and jointly won the 2014 Breakthrough Prize in Physics Frontiers Prize.

 He is the recipient of the Abdus Salam International Centre for Theoretical Physics (ICTP)'s, 2008 Dirac Medal, which was won alongside Juan Maldacena, and Joseph Polchinski for their advancement of string theory.

 In 1998 he was a Plenary Speaker at the International Congress of Mathematicians.

 In 2016, Vafa was awarded the Dannie Heineman Prize for Mathematical Physics.

 Vafa was elected as a member of the American Academy of Arts and Sciences in 2005 and as a member of the National Academy of Sciences in 2009.

 In 2021, Vafa was awarded the Mustafa Prize.

+Timken University Professor Appointment

+In October 2025, Vafa was appointed the Timken University Professor at Harvard, the highest distinction a faculty member can receive at the University.
+The Timken professorship specifically honors distinguished scholars in any field of science.